Robust Quantum Control for Bragg Pulse Design in Atom Interferometry: Bragg Beamsplitter Analysis

-Pulse intensity and total time integration are shown in Figure \ref{fig:energy} for each target momentum state between $|\pm 2\hbar k \rangle$ and $|\pm 40\hbar k \rangle$.
-The vertical bars indicate variances across ten random initializations of the iterative algorithm.
-Pulse intensity and total time integration increase almost linearly with increasing target momentum states up to $|\pm 20 \hbar k \rangle$.
-In this range, the variance in pulse intensity across realizations is negligible, which demonstrates the repeatability of the control algorithm.
-For larger momentum states, variances in pulse intensity and time integration are more significant because of the amplitude restrictions and resulting bang-bang outcomes.
-The designed pulses have lower amplitudes and intensities than corresponding pulses in earlier studies \cite{wu2005splitting}.
-Table 1 in \cite{wu2005splitting} reports maximum pulse intensities ranging from $\max u/\omega_r=2.83$ to $\max u/\omega_r=124$ for target momentum states ranging from $|\pm 2\hbar k\rangle$ to $|\pm 10\hbar k\rangle$.
-Figure \ref{fig:energy} shows that the maximum pulse intensities computed by the proposed algorithm may be decreased by up to an order of magnitude for a given momentum state.
+Several metrics are used to evaluate the intensity of a control pulse $u$.
+We define the maximum magnitude $MM[u]=\max_t u(t)/\omega_r$, maximum slew rate $MS[u]=\max_t \dot{u}/\omega_r$, area $A[u]=\int_0^Tu(t)dt/\omega_r$, and total variation $TV[u]=\int_0^T|\dot{u}(t)dt/\omega_r$.
+These metrics are shown in Figure \ref{fig:energy} for each target momentum state ranging from $|\pm 2\hbar k \rangle$ to $|\pm 40\hbar k \rangle$.
+The vertical bars indicate standard deviation across ten random initializations of the iterative algorithm.
+Pulse magnitude and area increase almost linearly with increasing target momentum states up to $|\pm 20 \hbar k \rangle$.
+In this range, the standard deviation in pulse magnitude across realizations is negligible, which demonstrates the repeatability of the control algorithm.
+For larger momentum states, standard deviation in pulse magnitude and area are more significant because of the amplitude restrictions and resulting bang-bang outcomes, i.e., switching between values that define upper and lower amplitude bounds.
+The designed pulses have lower maximum magnitude and area than corresponding pulses in earlier studies \cite{wu2005splitting}.
+Table 1 in \cite{wu2005splitting} reports maximum pulse magnitudes ranging from $\max u/\omega_r=2.83$ to $\max u/\omega_r=124$ for target momentum states ranging from $|\pm 2\hbar k\rangle$ to $|\pm 10\hbar k\rangle$.
+Figure \ref{fig:energy} shows that the maximum pulse magnitudes computed by the proposed algorithm may be decreased by up to an order of magnitude for a given momentum state.